opentrv/OpenTRV-docs/docs/SDR/README.md

 Experiments in decoding OpenTRV frame formats.
+More detailed notes in the [wiki](https://github.com/opentrv/OTWiki/wiki/Adventures-in-SDR)
 - Example GNU-Radio Companion files are *.grc
 - Example decoded OOK packets in decoded_ook.dat.
 Recommend viewing with xxd or a hex editor.
 - Raw I/Q files are stored in SDR.tar.xz